-Where a report is made under this Policy, the WPO will appoint a WIO to investigate the report as soon as practicable after the matter is reported.
+Where a report is made under this Policy, the WPO may appoint a WIO to investigate the report as soon as practicable after the matter is reported.
 Where the WPO deems necessary, the WPO may use an external investigator to conduct an investigation, either in conjunction with the WIO or independently.
-Where the WPO deems necessary, the appointed WIO may also use an external expert to assist with an investigation.
 The investigation will be conducted in an objective and fair manner, and otherwise as is reasonable and appropriate having regard to the nature of the Reportable Conduct and the circumstances.

-To avoid jeopardizing an investigation, a Discloser who has made a report under this Policy is required to keep confidential the fact that a report has been made (subject to any legal requirements).
+To avoid jeopardising an investigation, a Discloser who has made a report under this Policy is required to keep confidential the fact that a report has been made (subject to any legal requirements).

-While the particular investigation process and enquiries adopted will be determined by the nature and substance of the report, in general, as soon as practicable upon receipt of the report, if the report is not anonymous, the WPO or WIO will contact the Discloser to discuss the investigation process including who may be contacted and such other matters as are relevant to the investigation.
+While the investigation process and enquiries adopted will be determined by the nature and substance of the report, in general, as soon as practicable upon receipt of the report, if the report is not anonymous, the WPO or WIO will contact the Discloser to discuss the investigation process including who may be contacted and such other matters as are relevant to the investigation.